SJElizalde/quick-asyncNet/docs/GUIDE.md

 I am not exactly sure if this is required, but I do it to keep the source files in my VS project, otherwise they seem to disappear (I never said I was a pro, did I?).

-Open the quickuser.mkf file in *MARMALADE/quick* and add references to all the files included in this library repo:
+Open the *'quickuser.mkf'* file in *'MARMALADE/quick'* and add references to all the files included in this library repo:

     AHTTP.h
     AHTTP.cpp